bin3xish477/cybersecurity/Phishing/Pyphish/README.md

 # Pyphish

-A command-line interface using the Gophish API to create large scale phishing campaigns.
+A command-line tool using the Gophish API to create large scale phishing campaigns.